Cargill/splinter/cli/man/splinter.1.md

 `permissions`
 : Lists REST API permissions for a Splinter node

+`playlist `
+:  Create and process playlists of pregenerated payloads

 `registry`
 : Provides commands to create and manage Splinter registry information.